-The newest entries to the ten most impacted countries were Niger and Myanmar, which were in eighth and ninth place, respectively.
-This is Myanmar's first appearance in the ten most impacted countries, with the current political unrest being responsible for this increase in terror activity.
 The countries with the largest deterioration in rank since 2011 were all located in the Sahel region, including Burkina Faso, Mali and Niger.
 Highlighting the extent of their fall, all were ranked outside of the 20 countries most affected by terrorism in 2011.

 Nigeria, Syria and Somalia were the only countries amongst the ten most impacted by terrorism to record an improvement in score from 2020 to 2021.
-The other seven countries deteriorated, with the largest deterioration occurring in Myanmar, followed by Niger.